A soft, tender, easy-to-make coffee cake, heavy on the crumbs!

 What makes this coffee cake so easy is that the crumb-topping and cake batter all start in the same bowl.
 The crumb topping’s ingredients (butter, flour, & sugar) is essentially the cake’s ingredients without any liquid.
 A recipe deriving both cake and crumb topping from the same mixture was a selling point for me.

 Simply combine your flour, sugar, salt, and cut in the butter.
 I used a whisk to cut the butter in and a large fork to mix everything around until the mixture resembled course crumbs.
 Set aside 1 cup of the crumb mixture and continue with the rest of the cake batter ingredients.

 The cup you set aside is your crumb topping.
 How easy is that?

 The original recipe called for nuts, but I chose to leave them out.
-I increased the vanilla extract used and the brown sugar used as well.
-I also increased the cinnamon, as per the usual.
-Love cinnamon.
+I increased the vanilla extract, cinnamon, and brown sugar as well.

 In some bites, the crumb layer was thicker than the cake layer!
 Amazing.